KieranBond/Kieranbond.github.io/_posts/2019-04-04-mini-spotify.md

 It's not all completely new things, except WPF, but it's still all stuff I've not really worked with much or atleast not in quite a long time and so it's nice to stretch my skills a bit and practice with a slightly different toolset.

+Icons and UI mockups courtesy of <a href="http://www.jamielaurence.co.uk/">Jamie Laurence</a>

 <h2> Resources </h2>